Performances and Exhibitions

 Robert Bettmann is the author of the book Somatic Ecology: Somatics, Nature, Humanity and the Human Body, which considers the human body as a site for environmental change.
 Several recent projects have explored connections between the human body and the natural world, including a workshop program conducted with the Lab School for Earth Day, and an eco-arts retreat conducted with the Federal City Council, Casey Tress, Anacostia Riverkeeper, and area artists.

-Our Quis project is a multi-year community exploration of security.
-The mission of the project is to encourage engagement with the issues of citizenship that are embedded in questions about local, community, and national security.
-The title for the project comes from a saying attributed to the philosopher Piccarus (sixth century BC), “Quis Custodiet Ispus Custodet?” — “Who Shall Watch the Watchers Themselves?”
+Our Quis project is an evening-length dance choreographed by Robert Bettmann and company considering the topic of security.
+The Quis project started with a successful Kickstarter campaign, and was developed over a two year period for premiere at the ten year anniversary of 9/11.
+The mission of the project is to encourage discussion of the issues of citizenship that are embedded in questions about local, community, and national security.
+The title for the project is derived from a saying attributed to the philosopher Piccarus (6th century BC), “Quis Custodiet Ispus Custodet?” — “Who Shall Watch the Watchers Themselves?”

 All Good Men

-The company’s first evening-length production, All Good Men, a dance theater adaptation of a Dylan Thomas filmscript, premiered in the Capital Fringe Festival.
-The Examiner review states that All Good Men, “is truly a jewel and a tribute to the commonalities between poetry, literature and dance.”
+All Good Men is an evening-length dance theater adaptation of a Dylan Thomas film script.
+The Examiner described the show, “is truly a jewel and a tribute to the commonalities between poetry, literature and dance.”

 The Fun House

-A multi-media installation adaptation of All Good Men was a co-production with the Hamiltonian Gallery.
+The Fun House is a multi-media installation adaptation of All Good Men produced with The Hamiltonian Gallery.
 You can see excerpts from the performance of The Fun House here and here.